Excel Carriage Return (Table of Contents)

-The carriage return is a method in Excel that helps you to add a line break within a single cell so that you can add text as multiple lines within a single cell without consuming multiple lines of cells.
+The carriage return is a method in Excel that helps you add a line break within a single cell to add text as multiple lines within a single cell without consuming multiple lines of cells.
 We have carriage returns which can help us in such situations and eventually saves us as well.
-In this article, we will see how a carriage return can be inserted within the cell using formula.
-It is one way to push some text into the next line (it breaks line) in the same cell which allows your data to have a decent view.
+This article will see how a carriage return can be inserted within the cell using the formula.
+It is one way to push some text into the next line (it breaks line) in the same cell, which allows your data to have a decent view.

 Examples of Carriage Return in Excel

-Suppose we have a text data as shown below in cell A1 of the Excel sheet.
+Suppose we have text data as shown below in cell A1 of the Excel sheet.

 However, it seems lengthy and doesn’t look good.
 We wanted it to look like the one in the screenshot below: